 The Labour frontbench since the 2010 general election must be one of the least accident -prone in British political history.
 There has been no leadership challenge, no financial or sleaze-related scandals, no resignations on a point of principle, no public rows and only a handful of sackings, with the victims (like the forgettable Meg Hillier) going quietly into backbench obscurity.
 The only big “scandal” – the firing/resignation of Emily Thornberry over her tweeted image of a white van and St George Flag from Rochester – was not really a scandal at all, but a grotesque over-reaction by Miliband and his close advisers.

 At least that incident provided a moment of excitement.
 If anything, Labour has not been accident-prone enough: its front bench is a bit too stale, dull – and, paradoxically, inexperienced.
-Heavyweight baggage is provided by just three pre-1997 veterans: Harriet Harman (an MP since 1982) , Angela Eagle (an MP since 1992), Jon Trickett (1996).
+Heavyweight baggage is provided by just three pre-1997 veterans: Harriet Harman (an MP since 1982) , Angela Eagle (an MP since 1992), Jon Trickett (an MP since 1996).
 Every other member of the shadow cabinet became an MP in 1997 or later: even Hilary Benn and Andy Burnham, who entered parliament in 1999 and 2001 respectively.
 Douglas Alexander and Ed Balls may seem like founder members of New Labour, but both became MPs after the 1997 landslide (Alexander at a by-election in November 1997 and Balls as recently as 2005).
 Eight members of the shadow cabinet only entered parliament in 2010 or later.

 Like them or loathe them, there are now no colourful personalities like John Prescott, Peter Mandelson, Peter Hain, Hazel Blears or David Blunkett on the Labour frontbench .
 Labour may have fared better in the last five years if its front bench has been more off-message.
 None of the new generation – Chuka Umunna, Rachel Reeves or Emma Reynolds – have fully found their own voice yet.
 But for such an inexperienced team they have been remarkably disciplined, loyal and steady at the helm.
 Gaffe-prone they are not.